boopalanjayaraman/athena/README.md

 In one sentence, Athena aims to be a generic knowledge graph, that builds itself, speaks your language and blends with existing tools.

-### Project Structure
+## Project Structure

+### GenerateGraph module

-- **GenerateGraph** is the graph builder program based on python.
+**GenerateGraph** is the graph builder program based on python.
 It runs on top of unstructured textual data, extracts entities and relationships between them and creates the graph automatically.
 It uses BERT for entity extraction, Spacy for POS tagging.
 It uses pattern matching to filter the text that has a pattern of relationship between two entities or objects or locations or persons.

 When this runs on a dataset, it first tries to understand the most frequently used domain verbs and nouns.
 To save time, this can be stored to a local file and can be used on subsequent runs of the same dataset.
 These files are available as ```domain_nouns_list.json``` and ```domain_verbs_list.json```